kellnerd/gsoc-proposal/README.md

 Combining the tables (and dropping the `bookbrainz.import` table) has two advantages:

-1. We no longer have to move pending entities into the `bookbrainz.entity` once they have been accepted, we can simply update the new `is_import` flag.
+1. We no longer have to move pending entities into the `bookbrainz.entity` table once they have been accepted, we can simply update the new `is_import` flag.

 2. The `source_bbid` and `target_bbid` columns of the `bookbrainz.relationship` table have a foreign key constraint to the `bbid` column of `bookbrainz.entity`.
 	Having a separate table for imports would have violated that constraint.